DCHHV/dchhv.github.io/schedule/schedule.md

 Use your newfound knowledge for good, with great power comes great responsibility!
 #### Bio
 Federico Lucifredi is the Product Management Director for Ceph Storage at Red Hat and a co-author of O'Reilly's "Peccary Book" on AWS System Administration.
 Previously, he was the Ubuntu Server product manager at Canonical, where he oversaw a broad portfolio and the rise of Ubuntu Server to the rank of most popular OS on Amazon AWS.
-A software engineer-turned-manager at the Novell corporation, he was part of the SUSE Linux team, overseeing the update lifecycle and delivery stack of a $150 million maintenance business.
-A CIO and a network software architect at advanced technology and embedded Linux startups, Federico was also a lecturer for over 200 students in Boston University's graduate and undergraduate programs, and simultaneously a consultant for MIT implementing fluid-dynamics simulations in Java.
 * * *
 ### Onkeypress=Hack();
-Luis Angel Ramirez Mendoza Secondary Speaker: Mauro Eldritch
+Mauro Cáseres (@mauroeldritch), Farith Pérez Sáez (@f_perezs), and Luis Ángel Ramírez Mendoza (@larm182luis)
 #### Abstract
 In this talk we will see the assembly and use of a modified BadUSB keyboard with an integrated DIY physical keylogger.
 Using a built-in WiFi module, this keyboard is capable of sending user keystrokes to a remote server and storing it in a database.